josephpconley/josephpconley.github.io/_posts/2023-02-21-stupid-aws-tricks-simple-invoicing.md

 ## The sheer volume of AWS services is a blessing and a curse

 There's a lot of a ways to sovle problems using AWS.
 Too many.
-And based on the [recent re:Invent announcements](https://aws.amazon.com/blogs/aws/top-announcements-of-aws-reinvent-2022/)
-, these services are continuing to grow and talk to each other.
+And based on the [recent re:Invent announcements](https://aws.amazon.com/blogs/aws/top-announcements-of-aws-reinvent-2022/), these services are continuing to grow and talk to each other.
 This can all get very confusing very fast to cloud newcomers, which is why I still prefer DigitalOcean for simpler applications that don't need planet-scale, and manage them using Terraform to enable multi-cloud when necessary (i.e. to handle testing workloads and other capabilities).
+As [HEY has recently shown](https://world.hey.com/dhh/we-stand-to-save-7m-over-five-years-from-our-cloud-exit-53996caa), AWS isn't the only game in town, so it's important to have a thoughful approach to how you manage infrastructure (recession or no).